Deduktiva/magnolia-python/Python/Doc/tutorial/modules.rst

 .. rubric:: Footnotes

-.. [#] In fact function definitions are also 'statements' that are 'executed'; the execution of a module-level function definition enters the function name in the module's global symbol table.
+.. [#] In fact function definitions are also 'statements' that are 'executed'; the execution of a module-level function definition adds the function name to the module's global namespace.